linrunner/tlp-doc/settings/runtimepm.rst

 RUNTIME_PM_DENYLIST
 --------------------
 *This parameter was renamed with version 1.4.
-In 1.3.1 and below it is called RUNTIME_PM_BLACKLIST.
-1.4 and higher also recognize the old name.*
+Until 1.3 it was called RUNTIME_PM_BLACKLIST.
+1.4 and newer also recognize the old name.*

 ::